Andros, Greece is a unique island in the Cyclades

-Andros is 2 hours away from Athens and is the second largest island in the Cyclades.
+Andros is 2 hours away from Athens and is the second-largest island in the Cyclades.
 Andros differs greatly from the islands you already know.
 It has an area of 380 sq.Km.
 It is 6 nautical miles from Evia and less than a nautical mile from Tinos.
 The island is about 40km long, width 17km and is approximately 36 nautical miles from Rafina with which it is connected by ferry.
 The coastline of Andros is rocky with a total length of approximately 176km.
 According to Andreas Embirikos, Andros Island is “the dazzling queen of the Aegean… the most beautiful of all the world.”
 If you are looking at how to get to Andros click here.

 The island is a miniature of Greece

-Andros is a miniature of Greece, it has high mountains, many ravines, small rivers, valleys planted with vines, running water, cypress, oak trees, fruit-bearing trees, olives, hot springs.
+Andros is a miniature of Greece.
+It has high mountains, many ravines, small rivers, valleys planted with vines, running water, cypress, oak trees, fruit-bearing trees, olives, hot springs.
 The island has rich geographical contrasts.
 A combination of dry Cycladic landscapes with rich vegetation and abundant waters.
 The main mountains of the island are Agios Saranda (715m), Kouvaras with its highest peak, Petalos (996m), Gerakonas (736m) and Rachi (681m).
 The island, especially in the winter months, has a large number of rivers and streams.
 The most important is Achla.
 Achla comes from mount Petalos and flows to Achla Beach.
 The Arnipotamos, flows into the bay of Lefka and the Great River of Livadia, which flows into Paraporti.
 Significant streams are the Dipotamata and Lourion.

 Andros of the running waters

 Andros is also famous for its many sources.
 The biggest is Zenio source in Petalo.
 Part of this water source runs to Paleopolis, Pitrofos, Menites, Lamira and reaches Gialia.
 Other sources are Krya Vrysi on the northern side of Petalos, the source of Spanou and the source of Koumoulou in the Menites.
 A spring source is Sariza in Apoikia, with delicious, light water like the well-known Evian waters.

 Andros of the sea